 However, I have to always mention that any company you purchase from may require personal information when buying a product or service.
 In these scenarios a prepaid debit card cannot be used.
 This is not so much of an issue because there are plenty of stores that does not require personal information.

 Users of Load & Go have the option of “upgrading” their card.
 This just mean users fill out a registration form from Green Dot and you will receive an official Green Dot prepaid debit card.

 Green Dot Issues

 So in full disclosures after having been with Green Dot for a while we must share with you some issues Green Dot has.
-The number #1 issue that comes to mind when dealing with Green Dot is their horrible website.
-One specific example of a nightmare that happened to me was when I tried to sign in and Green Dot was suppose to send a code to my email to verify it was me logging in.
+Green Dot Horrible Website – One specific example of a nightmare that happened was when I tried to sign in and Green Dot was suppose to send a code to my email to verify it was me logging in.
 The problem was, I never received it until an hour later.
-I kept asking for a new code and they would arrive so late that i wasn’t able to log into my account when I needed it.
+I kept requesting for a new code and they would arrive so late that i wasn’t able to log into my account when I needed it.

 Not Being Able To Transfer Money At Night – I think I may have briefly touched on this issue somewhere on this website but Green Dot in many cases does not allow you to make purchases, transfer your money from your vault to balance (and the other way around) or any transactions.
 This usually occurs anywhere from 12am – 5pm.
 I’ve tried purchasing a pizza at night from Delivery.com (before 12am) and my card was declined even though I had money on my card to cover the charge.
 Recently I tried to transfer $440 from my vault to the balance and I kept getting an error message.
 So for the entire day I did not have access to my money.
 Sometimes my account would not even show my balance.